Sparse long blocks and the variance of the longest common subsequences in random words: Introduction

-Then, take $d$ large, but fixed, while $n$ goes to infinity (the choice of the size of $d$ depends on the choice of $\beta$, but $n=2dm$).
-Now add into the sequence $X$ long blocks of length about $\l=d^\beta$.
-The possible locations for the long blocks are, say, $d,3d,5d,\ldots,2dm-d$, where again $n=2dm$.
+are iid strings except that in some sparse locations in $X$ we insert long blocks.
+For the rest $X$ and $Y$ are independent of each other with $k$-equiprobably letters.
+The possible locations in $X$ for the long blocks are, say, $d,3d,5d,\ldots,2dm-d$, where again $n=2dm$.
 For each possible location throw independently the same (possibly biased) coin to decide whether or not to place a long block there, and the probability to place in a given location a long block is $p$.
-The sequence $X$ and $Y$ both have length $n$, and the string $Y$ is iid with $k$-equiprobable letters.
-Moreover, $X$ is iid with the same $k$ equiprobable letters except possibly in the places where we have long blocks and letters could be different from long blocks to long blocks.
+Placing a long block means that a iid piece of equal length is replaced by the long block.
+The long blocks have length about $\l=d^\beta$, so they are much smaller in size then the intervals $[2id,2(i+1)d]$ which ``each of them hosting at most one such long block".
+We take $d$ large, but fixed, while $n$ goes to infinity.

 Let us present an example.
 Take $d=5$ and $\l=4$, while $m=2$.
 The length of the sequences $X$ and $Y$ is thus $n=2dm=20$.
 Consider binary sequences so that $k=2$.
 We are thus throwing an unbiased coin independently $20$ times to obtain the sequence $Y$.
 For example we could have: